Skip to main content

 As a Patent Attorney, I help clients to choose the best IP strategy based on the actual invention as well as based on the business case and the overall business strategy of the clients.
 Only with a thorough understanding of the respective technology on the one hand and the business behind the invention on the other hand, a solid protection of the IP assets can be reached.
 Consequently, I work closely together with clients to provide the optimal IP protection for them.

 At a glance: In the present blog series a guide on patenting medical inventions is provided.
 Part 6 deals with avoiding exclusion from patentability regarding a surgical step.
-While a claimed method may be related to a surgical treatment there are certain constellations or rather remedies to avoid exclusion from patentability.
+If a claimed method is related to a surgical treatment there are certain constellations or rather remedies to avoid exclusion from patentability.

 What’s the matter?